-Each distinct location and each day constitutes a separate violation.
+Each distinct location of a turbidity violation and each day constitutes a separate violation.
 A separate stipulated penalty shall be assessed for each violation of this Order.
 Any stipulated penalties assessed under this Paragraph shall be in addition to the penalties, fees and/or costs agreed to in Paragraph 6(c) of this Order.
 Within 30 days of a written demand from the Department, the Respondent shall submit payment of the appropriate stipulated penalties in accordance with Paragraph 6(c).
 The Department may demand stipulated penalties at any time after violations occur.
 Nothing in this Paragraph shall prevent the Department from filing suit to specifically enforce any term of this Order.
 Should the Department be required to initiate a lawsuit to recover stipulated penalties under this Paragraph, the Department shall not be foreclosed from seeking civil penalties for violations of this Order in an amount greater than the stipulated penalties set out in this Paragraph.

 9. Respondent shall allow all authorized representatives of the Department access to the Facility and the Property at reasonable times for the purpose of determining compliance with the terms of this Order and the rules and statutes administered by the Department.